stephenjwatkins/Slide.js/README.md

 		"img/Lighthouse.jpg"
 	]);

 	// Initialize the slideshow.
 This method will actually render the slideshow, displaying the first image.
-Puposely, there is a separation for constructing and rendering the slideshow. slideShow.initialize();
+	// On purpose, there is a separation for constructing and rendering the slideshow. slideShow.initialize();

 	// Hooks for previous/next slideshow items